Marla English: The Mountain and later films

 English received a major break in 1955, when she was cast opposite Spencer Tracy in The Mountain, a mountain-climbing drama that was to be filmed on location in the French Alps.
 Unfortunately, English was given a smallpox vaccine before departing the United States for France.
 She soon developed a very high fever and decided to leave the production, a move that prompted Paramount to suspend her and replace her with Barbara Darrow.
 In a later interview with the actress, Parade questioned English about that decision.
 She said it was a very dumb move, and she was unsure why she did it.
 One of the actress's close relatives, however, told the publication that the true story was that English had fallen in love with Paramount actor Larry Pennell, and she became enraged when the studio would not cast Pennell in the film, hoping they could work together in France.
+According to English's own son the vaccine reaction was not the reason, but rather the true reason was the story given here about English's love for Larry Pennell.
+In fact she even asked if Pennell could just join her on the trip to France so they could be together, but this request was also denied by the studio.

 English made mostly B films throughout her career in Hollywood.
 In 1955, she performed with John Ireland and Pennell in Hell's Horizon.
 Some other films in which she was cast in this period include Three Bad Sisters (1956), Runaway Daughters (1956), The She Creature (1956), and Flesh and the Spur (1956).
 She and Suzanne Alexander were the finalists for the role of Princess Aouda in Around the World in 80 Days (1956) after Shirley MacLaine rejected it twice.
 But MacLaine later got the role after she reconsidered it.

 Personal life and death

 After co-starring with Tom Conway and Mike Connors in the horror film Voodoo Woman (1957), English married San Diego businessman Allen Paul Sutherland.
 She then retired from acting at just 21 years old.
 They had a daughter and four sons.

 English died of cancer at age 77 in Tucson, Arizona in December 2012.
 Her husband Paul Sutherland died five years later.
-Their graves are in Marana Cemetery in Marana, Arizona, which is located 24 miles northwest of Tucson.
+Their graves are in Marana Cemetery in Marana, Arizona, 24 miles northwest of Tucson.